-Students will draw upon current research results to design, implement and analyze their own computer security or other related cryptography projects.
+(I) Students will draw upon current research results to design, implement and analyze their own computer security or other related cryptography projects.
 The requisite mathematical background, including relevant aspects of number theory and mathematical statistics, will be covered in lecture.
 Students will be expected to review current literature from prominent researchers in cryptography and to present their findings to the class.
 Particular focus will be given to the application of various techniques to real-life situations.
 The course will also cover the following aspects of cryptography: symmetric and asymmetric encryption, computational number theory, quantum encryption, RSA and discrete log systems, SHA, steganography, chaotic and pseudo-random sequences, message authentication, digital signatures, key distribution and key management, and block ciphers.
-Prerequisites: CSCI 262 plus undergraduate-level knowledge of statistics and discrete mathematics.
+Prerequisite: CSCI262.
 3 hours lecture, 3 semester hours.